-Upper School Dress Policy for Girls

-Please use the following tables to determine what your Upper School student may wear to school.

-Upper School students must wear a plain black or brown belt with pants.
+Upper School Dress Policy for Please use the following tables to determine what your Upper School student may wear to school.
+Girls Upper School students must wear a plain black or brown belt with pants.
 Note: For additional warmth, students may wear inconspicuous articles of plain white (middle and high school), gray (middle school only), or navy (high school only) shirts, such as turtlenecks or long-sleeved t-shirts, with no printing or pictures.
 Shop for uniform-style pants in the school uniform section of most department stores or through DCA's uniform providers.
-Low-rise, skinny, form-fitting, and cargo pants are not permitted, nor are pants with patch pockets.
+Students should not wear low-rise, skinny, form-fitting, or cargo pants nor are pants with patch pockets.

 Grade Skirts or Pants Tops (all with logo) Sweaters (all with logo) Hosiery Shoes 6-8 Business Casual Navy skirt or skort (length not shorter than the top of the knee cap) Navy uniform- style pants Gray polo shirt, tucked in.
 All buttons, except the top, must be buttoned.
-Solid navy blue or red cardigan, v-neck or crew- neck sweater; navy or red fleece (half or full-zip) Tights or socks in solid white, navy blue, or black; nylons in flesh-tone, solid white, navy blue, or black.
+Solid navy blue or red cardigan, v-neck or crew- neck sweater; navy or red fleece (half or full-zip) Tights or socks in solid white, navy blue, or black; nylons in flesh- tone, solid white, navy blue, or black.
 Shoes, sneakers, or boots.
-All shoes must have a non- skid sole, and enclosed heel and toe.
+All shoes must have a non-skid sole, and enclosed heel and toe.
 No sandals or flip flops.
-6-8 Professional Navy skirt or skort (length not shorter than the top of the knee cap) Shin-length chino skirt in navy French blue button down oxford shirt Solid navy blue or red cardigan, v-neck or crewneck sweater; navy or red fleece (half or full-zip) Optional navy blue blazer (does not Tights or socks in solid white, navy blue, or black; nylons in flesh-tone, solid white, navy blue, or black.
+6-8 Professional Navy skirt or skort (length not shorter than the top of the knee cap) Shin-length chino skirt in navy French blue button down oxford shirt, tucked in.
+All buttons, except the top, must be buttoned.
+Solid navy blue or red cardigan, v-neck or crew- neck sweater; navy or red fleece (half or full-zip) Optional navy blue blazer (does not require logo).
+Tights or socks in solid white, navy blue, or black; nylons in flesh- tone, solid white, navy blue, or black.
 Shoes, sneakers, or boots.
-All shoes must have a non- skid sole, and enclosed heel and toe.
+All shoes must have a non-skid sole, and enclosed heel and toe.
 No sandals or flip flops.
 9-12 Business Casual Khaki skirt or skort (length not shorter than the top of the knee cap) Khaki uniform- style pants Navy polo shirt, tucked in.
-All buttons, except the top, must be buttoned. require logo).
-Solid navy blue or red cardigan, v-neck or crewneck sweater; navy or red fleece (half or full-zip) Tights or socks in solid white, navy blue, or black; nylons in flesh-tone, solid white, navy blue, or black.
-Leather or faux leather dress shoe, mostly solid in dark color (with no shiny or metallic designs), with 9-12 Professional Khaki skirt or skort (length not shorter than the top of the knee cap) Shin-length chino skirt in khaki French blue button down oxford shirt Solid navy blue or red cardigan, v-neck or crewneck sweater; navy or red fleece (half or full-zip) Optional navy blue blazer (does not require logo).
-Tights or socks in solid white, navy blue, or black; nylons in flesh-tone, solid white, navy blue, or black. closed toe and heel.
-Not permitted: any kind of casual footwear such as sneakers, boots, or any type of canvas shoe (such as TOMS), sandals, flip-flops, moccasins, work boots, etc.
+All buttons, except the top, must be buttoned.
+Solid navy blue or red cardigan, v-neck or crew- neck sweater; navy or red fleece (half or full-zip) Tights or socks in solid white, navy blue, or black; nylons in flesh- tone, solid white, navy blue, or black.
+Leather or faux leather dress shoe, mostly solid in dark color (with no shiny or metallic designs),

+9-12 Professional Khaki skirt or skort (length not shorter than the top of the knee cap) Shin-length chino skirt in khaki Navy blue blazer (logo not required) or sweater vest (logo required) may be worn with khaki pants as alternative to skirt French blue button down oxford shirt, tucked in.
+All buttons, except the top, must be buttoned.
+Solid navy blue or red cardigan, v-neck or crew- neck sweater; navy or red fleece (half or full-zip) Optional navy blue blazer (logo not required).
+Tights or socks in solid white, navy blue, or black; nylons in flesh- tone, solid white, navy blue, or black. with closed toe and heel.
+Not permitted: any kind of casual footwear such as sneakers, boots, or any type of canvas shoe (such as TOMS), sandals, flip-flops, moccasins, work boots, etc. ---------------------- --- -- --- --- --